-In 2004 the European Council asked for the preparation of an overall strategy to protect critical infrastructures.
+The European Council asked for the preparation of an overall strategy to protect critical infrastructures.
 In response, the Commission adopted a Communication on critical infrastructure protection in the fight against terrorism which put forward suggestions as to what would enhance European prevention of, preparedness for and response to terrorist attacks involving critical infrastructures.

-In 2005 the Commission adopted a Green Paper on a European programme for critical infrastructure protection which provided policy options on the establishment of the programme and the Critical Infrastructure Warning Information Network.
+The Commission adopted a Green Paper on a European programme for critical infrastructure protection which provided policy options on the establishment of the programme and the Critical Infrastructure Warning Information Network.
 The responses received to the Green Paper emphasised the added value of a Community framework concerning critical infrastructure protection.
 The need to increase the critical infrastructure protection capability in Europe and to help reduce vulnerabilities concerning critical infrastructures was acknowledged.
-The main objective of the Green Paper is to receive feedback concerning possible EPCIP policy options by involving a broad number of stakeholders.
-The effective protection of critical infrastructure requires communication, coordination, and cooperation nationally and at EU level among all interested parties - the owners and operators of infrastructure, regulators, professional bodies and industry associations in cooperation with all levels of government, and the public.

-Later in the same year the Commission introduced a proposal for a European programme for critical infrastructure protection ('EPCIP') and decided that it should be based on an all-hazards approach while countering threats from terrorism as a priority.
+The Commission made a proposal for a European programme for critical infrastructure protection ('EPCIP') and decided that it should be based on an all-hazards approach while countering threats from terrorism as a priority.
 Under this approach, man-made, technological threats and natural disasters should be taken into account in the critical infrastructure protection process, but the threat of terrorism should be given priority.

-In 2007 the Council adopted conclusions on the EPCIP in which it reiterated that it was the ultimate responsibility of the Member States to manage arrangements for the protection of critical infrastructures within their national borders while welcoming the efforts of the Commission to develop a European procedure for the identification and designation of European critical infrastructures ('ECIs') and the assessment of the need to improve their protection.
-EPCIP sets an overall framework for activities aimed at improving the protection of critical infrastructure in Europe - across all EU States and in all relevant sectors of economic activity.
-The threats to which the programme aims to respond are not only confined to terrorism, but also include criminal activities, natural disasters and other causes of accidents.
-In short, it seeks to provide an all-hazards cross-sectoral approach.
+The Council adopted conclusions on the EPCIP in which it reiterated that it was the ultimate responsibility of the Member States to manage arrangements for the protection of critical infrastructures within their national borders while welcoming the efforts of the Commission to develop a European procedure for the identification and designation of European critical infrastructures ('ECIs') and the assessment of the need to improve their protection.

-In 2008 the European Commission adopted Directive 114/2008/EC on the identification and designation of European critical infrastructures and the assessment of the need to improve their protection.
 Directive constitutes a first step in a step-by-step approach to identify and designate ECIs and assess the need to improve their protection.
 As such, this Directive concentrates on the energy and transport sectors and should be reviewed with a view to assessing its impact and the need to include other sectors within its scope, inter alia, the information and communication technology ('ICT') sector.
-Directive is a key pillar of EPCIP programme.
-It establishes a procedure for identifying and designating European Critical Infrastructures and a common approach for assessing the need to improve their protection.